jjfumero/jjfumero.github.io/_posts/2024-12-17-tornadovm-vs-opencl.md

 Checking computed result for correctness: Result = PASS
 ```

-**CUDA is able to achieve 6.1 TFlops**, this is 3x faster than TornadoVM, and it archives 0.07% of the maximum theoretical peak performance.
+**CUDA is able to achieve 6.1 TFlops**, this is 3x faster than TornadoVM, and it achieves ~7% of the maximum theoretical peak performance.
 However, in a closer look to the CUDA sample source code, we see that the time reported is the kernel time, not the end-to-end time.

 ```c
   // Record the start event